PhilipSCA/philanderson-co-uk/john/learning/com-science.md

 Nested iteration - loop inside another loop Subroutines - set of instructions stored under one name, function or procedure procedure - function that doesnt return a value
-Global variable - variable that can be used anywhere in code ASCII - 7-bit character set - (128 characters)
+Local variable - can only be used in the structure they're declared in (subroutine) Global variable - variable that can be used anywhere in code, after the declaration ASCII - 7-bit character set - (128 characters)
 ASCII extended - 8-bit - 256 characters
 Unicode - 16-bit - 65,000+ characters - every possible character in every language